cisagov/get.gov/pages/domains/domains_before.md

   title: Before you request a .gov domain
 ---

-You must be a government employee, or be working on behalf of the government, to request a .gov domain.
+To request a .gov domain, you must be a government employee—or be working on behalf of the government—in a technological, administrative, or executive capacity.
+Requests from officials in a senior role (e.g., a CIO, a city manager) may be processed faster.

-If you’re ready to request your domain then let’s get started.
-You don’t have to complete the process in one session.
-You can save what you enter and come back to it when you’re ready.

-{% modal-trigger--button %}
-{% modal-body %}
+If you have important deadlines to meet, plan ahead and start the request process as soon as possible.
+It may take several weeks for your request to be evaluated.
+The guidance below is meant to help you understand the process and navigate it efficiently.

 ## Purpose of the domain request form